sroutier/eloquent-ldap/README.md

 ## Configure

-The recommended way to configure this package is by defining the following variables in you '.env' file and adjusting the values there.
+The recommended way to configure this package is by defining the following variables in you `.env` file and adjusting the values there.
 For a detailed explanation of each setting, refer to the config file that you published above.
 ```